United Energy Around the Bay

 You can ride further than you think

-Almost everyone who rides the United Energy Around the Bay (kids included) find that they can ride further than they thought because of the excitement of the event.
+Almost everyone who joins us for United Energy Around the Bay (kids included) find that they can ride further than they thought because of all the excitement this event entails.

-Kids also have way more energy than most people give them credit for.
-You might be surprised how much distance they can cover on a bike if you keep it fun.
+As you know, kids also have way more energy than most people give them credit for, so you might be surprised just how far they can cover on the bike, especially when it’s packed with fun.

 If you’re not sure where to start – take a look at our family-friendly ride options for some ideas.